Virginia Commonwealth University: Expansion

 Warren W. Brandt was the first president of VCU.
 During his tenure, 32 degree programs were added, and the School of Allied Health Professions and the School of Community Services were established.
 In addition, more than $20 million of new construction was completed or initiated on both campuses, including the James Branch Cabell Library, Rhoads Hall, the School of Business building, the Larrick Student Center and a large addition to Sanger Hall.

 In the 1980s, and under the leadership of VCU President Edmund Ackell, a major overhaul of the university's governance system and administrative structure was initiated.
 Ackell lead the administration in instituting a new system for both short-range and long-range university planning; establishing faculty convocation and a new set of faculty tenure and promotion guidelines; and establishing greater access to the community by supporting the use of the university's research and educational resources to meet social needs.
 Eugene Trani became the president of VCU in 1990.
 During his tenure VCU became one of the largest universities in Virginia, growing from an enrollment of 21,764 in 1990, to 32,284 at the time of his retirement.
 VCU was the state's first university to enroll over 30,000 students.
 Under Trani's leadership VCU and the VCU Health System undertook more than $2.2 billion in capital construction and renovation projects.

-In 2013, VCU was awarded a $62 million federal grant to oversee a national research consortium of universities, hospitals and clinics to study what happens to service members and veterans who suffer mild traumatic brain injuries or concussions.
+Michael Rao was appointed the fifth president of VCU in 2009.
+President Rao oversaw a major expansion in enrollment, funding and facilities at VCU.
+The construction of the Engineering Research and STEM buildings solidified VCU's strategy of becoming a leading scientific university.
+In 2022, VCU received a $104 million gift, the largest in university history, to support a new Stravitz-Sanyal Institute for Liver Disease and Metabolic Health.
+In 2025, VCU surpassed the $560 million mark in sponsored research funding for the first time, and has been designated a top 50 university by the National Science Foundation for research expenditures since 2023.